NitinReddyUNT/SE_Project_Team13/README.md

 # SE_Project_Teamsigma
-This group is all about creating a dynamic project for the course of software engineering I would like to give you a brief introduction to our project Idea which is "SAFEGUARDING THE DIGITAL WORLD DATA SHARING WITH PROXY RE-ENCRYPTION USING BLOCKCHAIN"
-The evolution of the Internet of Things has seen data sharing as one of its most useful applications in cloud computing.
+This group is all about creating a dynamic project for the course of software engineering I would like to give you a brief introduction to our project Idea which is "Secure Data Sharing using blockchain Technology" The evolution of the Internet of Things has seen data sharing as one of its most useful applications in cloud computing.
 As eye-catching as this technology has been, data security remains one of the obstacles it faces since the wrongful use of data leads to several damages.
 In this Project, we propose a proxy re-encryption approach to secure data sharing in cloud environments.
 Data owners can outsource their encrypted data to the cloud using identity-based encryption, while proxy re-encryption construction will grant legitimate users access to the data.